25prabhu10/notes/docs/Languages/CSS/CSS.md

 The `color-scheme` CSS property allows an element to indicate which color schemes it can comfortably be rendered in.
 User agents change the following aspects of the UI chrome to match the used color scheme:

-- The colour of the canvas surface.
+- The colour of the canvas surface
-- The default colours of scrollbars and other interaction UI.
+- The default colours of scrollbars and other interaction UI
-- The default colours of form controls.
+- The default colours of form controls
-- The default colours of other browser-provided UI, such as "spellcheck" underlines.
+- The default colours of other browser-provided UI, such as "spellcheck" underlines

 [`prefers-color-scheme`](#media-features) is a media feature that can be used to detect if the user has requested the system use a light or dark colour theme